CartoDB/cartodb/doc/manual/source/install.rst

 Node.js
 ------

 Node.js is required by different parts of the stack.
 The more significant are the Maps and SQL APIs.
-It's also used to install and execute some dependencies of the editor.
+It's also used to install and execute some dependencies of Builder.

 * Add the PPA